kWAYTV/helping-hand/README.md

 - Color-coded activity log with auto-scroll
 - Manual control panel

-## License
+## Disclaimer

+**This is a proof of concept (POC) for educational and research purposes only.**

+The developers assume no responsibility or liability for any consequences arising from the use of this software.
+Users are solely responsible for:

-For educational purposes only.
-Users are responsible for compliance with Lichess Terms of Service.
+- Compliance with Lichess Terms of Service
+- Any account actions or penalties
+- Legal implications in their jurisdiction

+Use at your own risk.